-It is anticipated there will be several providers appointed for each category.
+It is anticipated there will be several providers appointed for each Lot.

-However, if there is a single provider awarded in either category then Dorset Council can simply call-off the requirement from the successful supplier as and when it is needed at no more than the maximum cost indicated by the provider in the tender bid.
+However, if there is a single provider awarded in either Lot then Dorset Council can simply call-off the requirement from the successful supplier as and when it is needed at no more than the maximum cost indicated by the provider in the tender bid.
 Where the provider is unable to offer the services required or seeks to charge at a higher rate Dorset Council is under no obligation to use that provider and may seek the service outside of the framework.

-Where there are multiple providers awarded in either category call-offs can take place by either:
+Where there are multiple providers awarded in either Lot call-offs can take place by either:

-1) where the services required are detailed and differentiated enough for Dorset Council to be able to clearly identify that only one provider can deliver that particular requirement, then Dorset Council can award the contract(s) without the need for a competition.

-2) if the services offered category are not specific and differentiated enough for Dorset Council to be able to identify which provider(s) could offer best value for money for that particular requirement, a mini-competition will be held between all the providers on the relevant framework category who are capable of meeting the need.
+- 1) Where the services required are detailed and differentiated enough for Dorset Council to be able to clearly identify that only one provider can deliver that particular requirement, then Dorset Council can award the contract(s) without the need for a competition.
+Dorset Council will identify whether the services are differentiated based on the priority groups stated above, the locality (geography), the kinds of children / young people's needs met, the level of need / support provided for and type of service. - 2) If the services offered are not specific and differentiated enough for Dorset Council to be able to identify which provider(s) could offer best value for money for that particular requirement, a mini-competition will be held between all the providers on the relevant framework Lot who are capable of meeting the need.